rkitover/android-tablet-setup-guide/README.md

 ```
 .

+Tap the lock button again when using the tablet as a tablet.

 7. Go to `Settings -> Lock Screen -> Screen Lock Type` and set it to none.

 8. Go to `Settings -> Display`.
 Turn off edge panels.
 Go to `Navigation Bar` and turn on swipe gestures, turn off gesture hints and turn off show button to hide keyboard.
 Click `More Options` to see a description of the gestures.